I am Takashi Tomiyama, the President of Nissan Shatai Co., Ltd.

 Furthermore, the all-new Elgrand, which is undergoing its first full model change in 16 years, achieves outstanding quietness, high fuel efficiency, and a comfortable ride through its third-generation e-POWER, e-4ORCE, and next-generation Active Noise Control.

-In the area of EV conversion, Yamato Mobility & Mfg.
-Co., Ltd. and Auto Works Kyoto. entered into a business partnership in October 2025 and launched a business to convert highly reliable Japanese-made used trucks into EVs, contributing to the promotion of environmental initiatives.
+In the area of EV conversion, YAMATO Mobility & Mfg.
+Co., Ltd. and Auto Works Kyoto.
+Entered into a business partnership in October 2025 and launched a business to convert highly reliable Japanese-made used trucks into EVs, contributing to the promotion of environmental initiatives.

 Next is the last pillar, “Evolution and deepening of uniqueness.”

-The Shonan Plant will be converted into a service parts production facility.We are currently increasing production to respond to last-minute demand for the NV200 Vanette, and are working to ensure that we can deliver every last vehicle to our customers.
+Upon end of mass production of vehicles scheduled at the end of March 2027, the Shonan Plant will be converted into a service parts production facility.
+We are currently increasing production to respond to last-minute demand for the NV200 Vanette, and are working to ensure that we can deliver every last vehicle to our customers.

 June 2026